Infrared countermeasure

-Countermeasure systems are usually integrated into the aircraft, such as in the fuselage, wing, or nose of the aircraft, or fixed to an outer portion of the aircraft.
+Countermeasure systems are usually integrated into the aircraft, such as in the fuselage, wing, or nose of the aircraft, or fixed to an outer section of the aircraft.
 Depending on where the systems are mounted, they can increase drag, reducing flight performance and increasing operating cost.

 Because they are expensive, such countermeasure systems have been seldom used, primarily on military aircraft.
 Much time and money is spent on testing, maintaining, servicing, and upgrading systems.
 These procedures require that the aircraft are grounded for a period of time.